All political science majors must complete POSC396 Senior Project / SAGES Capstone.

 - An overview of how the research will be addressed (that is, the means or methodology)

-Additionally, the student and supervisor must agree upon and indicate on the form a date for the submission of the final paper and both need to sign and date the proposal.
+Additionally, the student and supervisor must agree upon and indicate on the form a date for the submission of the final paper, and both need to sign and date the proposal.

 Oral Presentations

-The Department schedules the capstone presentations for an evening in one of the penultimate weeks of each semester.
 A buffet dinner follows the presentations and students are welcome to invite friends and family members to attend both the presentations and dinner.

 Final Submission